-If you are a constant Apple user, then you have inevitably ended up with a drawer filled with tangled mess of white USB chargers and cables bearing the Apple logo.
+If you are a constant Apple user, then you have inevitably ended up with a drawer filled with a tangled mess of white USB chargers and cables bearing the Apple logo.
 Well, these adaptors and cables might be different sizes, they are all USB to lightning cables.
-If you look closely at the fine print, you will find that they are either labelled as 5W, 10W or 12W.
+If you look closely at the fine print, you will find that they are either labeled as 5W, 10W, or 12W.

 So, what does it mean?
 Are you actually using the same charger for both iPhone and iPad?

-Well, iPad has USB Type-C to Lightning Charging Cable where as iPhone has three different types of charger depending upon their model.
+Well, the iPad has a USB Type-C to Lightning Charging Cable whereas iPhone has three different types of charger depending upon their model.

 2. Multi-port Charger Is the New Norm

 As the name suggests, multi-port chargers have multiple charging ports to support different types of charging cable.
 Instead of going through the hassle of carrying around multiple chargers for your devices, carry a single charger compatible with all.
-Multi-port chargers are ideal for travelling and super convenient for day to day use.
+Multi-port chargers are ideal for traveling and super convenient for day-to-day use.